Sammakka Sarakka Jathara is going to start in the 3rd week (17th to 20th) of February for 2016 year. i.e magha sudha pournami days.

 There are many legends about the miraculous powers of sammakka and one of them is, In 13th century, some tribal leaders who went for a hunting found a new born girl child emitting enormous light playing amidst tigers.
 She was taken to their habitation and brought up as a chief tain (She later became the saviour of the tribals of the region) she was married to Pagididda Raju a feudatory tribal chief of Kakatiyas who were the rulers of this area.
 She was blessed with 2 daughters and one son namely Sarakka, Nagulamma and Jampanna respectively.
 More

-Sammakka Sarakka Jathara is going to start in 2nd week (12th to 15th) of Feb for 2014 year. i.e magha sudha pournami days.
+Sammakka Sarakka Jathara is going to start in 3rd week (17th to 20th) of Feb for 2016 year. i.e magha sudha pournami days.
 The Jatra begins at Medaram in Tadvai mandal of Warangal district in the month of February once in every two years and will continue for 3 days.
-Sammakka Jatra is a state festival of govt. of Andhra Pradesh.
+Sammakka Jatra is a state festival of govt. of Telangana State.

 How the festival day will be like…?